Biblioklept/hyperessentials/README.md

 I try to automate these as much as possible, however, games like [Daggerfall (Unity)](./he-tes2) will require a manual guide, as Wabbajack does not support it and I have yet to find an installer that does what I need it to do.
 If Wabbajack provides Daggerfall Unity support, I will provide an alternative to the manual guide.

+Games that provide functional Steam Workshop collection support will likely use the Steam Workshop as an alternative to having an external Mod Manager.
+(For example, [Kenshi](./he-ks).)

 __Supports:__

 - [Fallout 3](./he-fo3)